 On June 4, 2016, Providence College Athletics officially dedicated the new Friar Tennis Courts, which serve as the home venue of the women's tennis team.
 Situated on top of a two-deck parking garage, The NCAA training and tournament facility features six cement courts with non-cracking fiber coating and spectator seating for over 100 spectators.
 Musco lighting allows for night time matches and luxury boxes are available to use for entertainment via Anderson Stadium, which is adjacent to the tennis facility.

-PROVIDENCE, R.I.- It was announced on Jan.
-18 by Providence College women’s volleyball Head Coach Margot Royer-Johnson that three additional student-a...
+It was announced today [April 21] by Providence College Athletics Director Bob Driscoll that women’s volleyball Head Coach Margot Royer-Johnson has...